carbon-language/carbon-lang/docs/project/evolution.md

 to emotion or excessive rhetoric.

-None of this should preclude gathering information like polls of opinion among groups, or signaling agreement.
+None of this should preclude gathering information like polls of opinion among groups, or signalling agreement.
 Where community members stand and how many agree with that stance on any issue _is_ information, and useful to surface.

 ## Governance structure